-- Gold Fever: One of Dwarfs fault is that they crave material wealth somewhat, never to the point of breaking their laws but it turns into an obsession for miners and treasure-hunters, who often disregard common sense and danger to seize the wealth they're chasing, and Dwarfs are notoriously hard to negotiate with when it comes to matters of payment.
+- Gold Fever: One of Dwarfs' faults is that they crave material wealth — while they won't break their laws for it, it turns into an obsession for miners and treasure-hunters, who often disregard common sense and danger to seize the wealth they're chasing, and Dwarfs are notoriously hard to negotiate with when it comes to matters of payment.

-- Grumpy Old Man: The Longbeards take this trope and play with it to make themselves badass.
+- The Longbeards take this trope and play with it to make themselves badass.
 They're grumpy old men but that same "been there, seen that, done it" attitude means they'll never run from a fight and they have the skills to chop down most anything.
 Their Old Grumblers rule allows nearby units to reroll failed to Panic tests, representing the Dwarf being under the severe watch of their elders and not wanting to disappoint (and probably not having to put up with further decades of constant criticisms).

 - The Dwarfs are more or less considered this by everyone else in the setting.
 They're infamously irritable, short, distrustful, and are ultra-conservative to the point that their society seems to move at a glacial pace by most standards.